sjackman/white-spruce-organelles-paper/README.md

 koraiensis) in northeast asia: Inferences from organelle gene sequences.
 Journal of plant research.
 125:713–723.

+Altschul SF, Gish W, Miller W, Myers EW, Lipman DJ.
+1990.
+Basic local alignment search tool.
+Journal of molecular biology.
+215:403–410.

+Alverson AJ et al. 2010.
+Insights into the evolution of mitochondrial genome size from complete sequences of citrullus lanatus and cucurbita pepo (cucurbitaceae).
+Molecular biology and evolution.
+27:1436–1448.

+Bock DG, Kane NC, Ebert DP, Rieseberg LH.
+2014.
+Genome skimming reveals the origin of the jerusalem artichoke tuber crop species: Neither from jerusalem nor an artichoke.
+New Phytologist.
+201:1021–1030.

+Chaw S-M et al. 2008.
+The mitochondrial genome of the gymnosperm cycas taitungensis contains a novel family of short interspersed elements, bpu sequences, and abundant rNA editing sites.
+Molecular biology and evolution.
+25:603–615.

+Chen J et al. 2011.
+Substoichiometrically different mitotypes coexist in mitochondrial genomes of brassica napus l.
+PLoS One.
+6:e17662.

 Du FK et al. 2011.
 Direction and extent of organelle dNA introgression between two spruce species in the qinghai-tibetan plateau.
 New Phytologist.
 192:1024–1033.

+Fajardo D et al. 2014.
+The american cranberry mitochondrial genome reveals the presence of selenocysteine (tRNA-sec and sECIS) insertion machinery in land plants.
+Gene.
+536:336–343.

 Gerardi S, JARAMILLO-CORREA JP, Beaulieu J, Bousquet J. 2010.
 From glacial refugia to modern populations: New assemblages of organelle genomes generated by differential cytoplasmic gene flow in transcontinental black spruce.
 Molecular ecology.
 19:5265–5280.

+Grewe F et al. 2014.
+Comparative analysis of 11 brassicales mitochondrial genomes and the mitochondrial transcriptome of\< i\> brassica oleracea\</i\>.
+Mitochondrion.

 Guo W et al. 2014.
 Predominant and substoichiometric isomers of the plastid genome coexist within juniperus plants and have shifted multiple times during